bolt-observer/lightning-vault/README.md

 # Lightning Vault

-Lightning Vault is a secure secrets solution  for storing lightning node authentication tokens in AWS environment.
+Lightning Vault is a secure secrets solutionfor storing lightning node authentication tokens in AWS environment.
 Purpose of this is to limit the fallout of potential credential leak or security incident and apply rolling credential principles to lightning network infrastructure.

 By design original secret can never be retrieved, you can only request a time-restricted version of it from the service.
 This way your applications can interact with your nodes but always use expiring credentials.